Thyroid storm: Increases in free thyroid hormone

 Individuals with thyroid storm tend to have increased levels of free thyroid hormone, although total thyroid hormone levels may not be much higher than in uncomplicated hyperthyroidism.
-The rise in the availability of free thyroid hormone may be the result of manipulating the thyroid gland.
-In the setting of an individual receiving radioactive iodine therapy, free thyroid hormone levels may acutely increase due to the release of hormone from ablated thyroid tissue.
+The rise in the availability of free thyroid hormone can be the result of manipulating the thyroid gland.
+In an individual receiving radioactive iodine therapy, free thyroid hormone levels can acutely increase due to the release of hormone from ablated thyroid tissue.

 Decrease in thyroid hormone binding protein

-A decrease in thyroid hormone binding protein in the setting of various stressors or medications may also cause a rise in free thyroid hormone.
+A decrease in thyroid hormone binding protein under the effects of stressors or medications may also cause a rise in free thyroid hormone.

 Increased sensitivity to thyroid hormone

-Along with increases in thyroid hormone availability, it is also suggested that thyroid storm is characterized by the body's heightened sensitivity to thyroid hormone, which may be related to sympathetic activation (see below).
+Along with increases in thyroid hormone availability, it is suggested that thyroid storm is characterized by the body's heightened sensitivity to thyroid hormone, which may be related to sympathetic activation.

 Sympathetic activation

 Sympathetic nervous system activation during times of stress may also play a significant role in thyroid storm.
 Sympathetic activation increases production of thyroid hormone by the thyroid gland.
-In the setting of elevated thyroid hormone, the density of thyroid hormone receptors (esp. beta-receptors) also increases, which enhances the response to catecholamines.
+In the setting of elevated thyroid hormone, the density of thyroid hormone receptors (esp. beta receptors) also increases, which enhances the response to catecholamines.
 This is likely responsible for several of the cardiovascular symptoms (increased cardiac output, heart rate, stroke volume) seen in thyroid storm.

 Thyroid storm as allostatic failure

-According to newer theories, thyroid storm results from allostatic failure in a situation where thyrotoxicosis hampers the development of non-thyroidal illness syndrome, which would help to save energy in critical illness and other situations of high metabolic demand.
+According to newer theories, thyroid storm results from allostatic failure in a situation where thyrotoxicosis hampers the development of non-thyroidal illness syndrome, which would help to save energy in critical illness and other instances of high metabolic demand.

 Usually, in critical illness (e.g. sepsis, myocardial infarction and other causes of shock) thyroid function is tuned down to result in low-T3 syndrome and, occasionally, also low TSH concentrations, low-T4 syndrome and impaired plasma protein binding of thyroid hormones.
 This endocrine pattern is referred to as euthyroid sick syndrome (ESS), non-thyroidal illness syndrome (NTIS) or thyroid allostasis in critical illness, tumours, uraemia and starvation (TACITUS).
 Although NTIS is associated with significantly worse prognosis, it is also assumed to represent a beneficial adaptation (type 1 allostasis).
-In cases, where critical illness is accompanied by thyrotoxicosis, this comorbidity prevents the down-regulation of thyroid function.
+In cases where critical illness is accompanied by thyrotoxicosis, this comorbidity prevents the down-regulation of thyroid function.
 Therefore, the consumption of energy, oxygen and glutathione remains high, which leads to further increased mortality.

-These new theories imply that thyroid storm results from an interaction of thyrotoxicosis with the specific response of the organism to an oversupply of thyroid hormones.
+These newer theories imply that thyroid storm results from an interaction of thyrotoxicosis with the specific response of the organism to an oversupply of thyroid hormones.